One Thing at a Time

 What happens when everything is tangled together?

-• Changing one thing broke something else
+• Changing one thing breaks something else

 • Hard to find where the problem is